diversenok/NtUtilsLibrary/Readme.md

 # NtUtils Library

-**NtUtils** is a framework for system programming in Delphi that provides a set of functions with better error handling and language integration than regular Winapi/Ntapi [headers](./Headers/Readme.md), combined with frequently used code snippets and intelligent data types.
+**NtUtils** is a framework for Windows system programming in Delphi that provides a set of functions with better error handling and language integration than regular Winapi/Ntapi [headers](./Headers/Readme.md), combined with frequently used code snippets and intelligent data types.

-You can find some example programs [**here**](./Examples.md).
+You can find some example code in a [**dedicated repository**](https://github.com/diversenok/NtUtilsLibrary-Examples).

 ## Dependencies